keitharm/Tweet-Mapper/_PRESS-RELEASE.md

  -->

 ## Heading ##
+  Tweet Mapper
   > Name the product in a way the reader (i.e. your target customers) will understand.

 ## Sub-Heading ##
+  Visual map of locations a user has tweeted from.
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

 ## Summary ##
+  Tweet Mapper provides a nice visual map of the world filled with markers signifying locations of tweets from a supplied user.
+The amount of data that is shown can be easily filtered and adjusted to your needs.
+It uses the Twitter API and Google Maps API in order to fetch location data and a mapping solution respectively.
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

 ## Problem ##
+  Creats a visual map pinpointing the location a user is tweeting from vs the name of a place with no map.
   > Describe the problem your product solves.

 ## Solution ##
+  Will use the Google Maps API to elegantly place a marker of the location a tweet is from.
   > Describe how your product elegantly solves the problem.

 ## Quote from You ##
+  "This service is amazing!
+Buy if now!"
   > A quote from a spokesperson in your company.

 ## How to Get Started ##
+  "It is super easy!
+Just provide the service with a twitter handler and it'll return a map of all the locations a user has tweeted from."
   > Describe how easy it is to get started.

 ## Customer Quote ##
+  "I know where Taumatawhakatangihangakoauauotamateaturipukakapikimaungahoronukupokaiwhenuakitanatahu is now!"
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

 ## Closing and Call to Action ##
+  Try it out with your own Twitter Handler.
   > Wrap it up and give pointers where the reader should go next.